 In the majority of assault cases, there are bad feelings between the defendant and the complaining witness.
 The complaining witness typically wants the case to result in a conviction and punishment for the defendant.
 The complaining witness’ interest in a conviction will be fully explored during cross-examination.

 Assault cases often result from fights between people who are married.
 In Massachusetts, the prosecutor cannot force any potential witness to offer testimony against his or her spouse.
 If the complaining witness is married to the defendant and decides not to cooperate with the prosecution, the prosecutor will often times have to dismiss the case.

 Even when the complaining witness and the defendant are not married, the alleged victim’s feelings regarding the outcome of the case will be a factor to be considered by the prosecutor.
 If the alleged victim does not want to testify against the defendant, Attorney Spring will aggressively attempt to convince the assistant district attorney that the case should not be prosecuted.

 Some complaining witnesses can decline to testify because they possess a Fifth Amendment Privilege.
 The Fifth Amendment to the United States Constitution says that a person cannot be compelled to testify under oath if that person’s honest testimony would constitute an admission of his or her own guilt of a crime.
 For example, in a case where the complaining witness pushed the defendant during a fight or where the complaining witness lied to the police about the case, the complaining witness can refuse to testify pursuant to the Fifth Amendment.

-An assault conviction can result in very serious consequences, and it is essential that your Middlesex County criminal defense attorney has experience in defending and trying assault cases ranging from stalking to animal cruelty.
-Attorney Spring is a Middlesex County assault lawyer who has defended and tried these cases in courts across the Commonwealth for his entire career.
+An assault conviction can result in very serious consequences, and it is essential that your Concord criminal defense attorney has experience in defending and trying assault cases ranging from stalking to animal cruelty.
+Attorney Spring is a Concord assault defense lawyer who has defended and tried these cases in courts across the Commonwealth for his entire career.